norayr/Bron-Dijkstra-Strings/readme.md

 ---

-This implementation brings the elegant string handling concepts from Dijkstra's paper to modern Oberon systems, providing efficient string operations while maintaining compatibility with existing paradigms.
+This implementation brings the elegant string handling concepts from Bron and Dijkstra's paper to modern Oberon systems, providing efficient string operations while maintaining compatibility with existing paradigms.